ssshoema/PS4-traffic-shaper/README.md

 Goal 1 - Reduce gaming bufferbloat, prioritize PS4 console, and port priority for Destiny 2.
 Goal 2 - Not to block or "severely" minimalize traffic for the rest of LAN.

-Using tc qdisc to shape the ingress and egress of network with prioritization on the PS4 gaming system and Destiny 2 game with port, TOS,ICMP, and <64 byte packet prioritization.
+Using tc qdisc to shape the ingress and egress of network with prioritization on the PS4 gaming system and Destiny 2 game with port, TOS, ICMP, and <64 byte packet prioritization.

 There are multiple methods available for network shaping so a google search may yield better solutions for traffic shaping in your case.
 This is not intended as an all encompassing solution.
 Mileage may vary for multiple reasons.